bokeh/bokeh/sphinx/source/docs/quickstart.rst

 Getting Started
 ---------------

-Bokeh is very large and flexible by it's nature, so this section should only be considered just as a quick taste of Bokeh capabilities and workflows.
+Bokeh is very large and flexible by its nature, so this section should only be considered just as a quick taste of Bokeh capabilities and workflows.
 For more meaningful and detailed information please move forward the full :ref:`userguide`.